astropy/astropy/docs/utils/data.rst

 problems in the Astropy data cache, though we have tried to minimize these.
 We therefore recommend the following guidelines:

+ * Do one of the following:

- * Write a simple script that sets ``astropy.utils.iers.conf.auto_download = True`` and then accesses all cached resources your code will need, including source name lookups and IERS tables.
+   * Write a simple script that sets ``astropy.utils.iers.conf.auto_download =
+     True`` and then accesses all cached resources your code will need, including source name lookups and IERS tables.
 Run it on the head node from time to time (frequently enough to beat the timeout ``astropy.utils.iers.conf.auto_max_age``, which defaults to 30 days) to ensure all data is up to date.
+   * Set ``astropy.utils.iers.conf.auto_download = False`` in your code and set ``astropy.utils.iers.conf.iers_degraded_accuracy`` to either ``'warn'`` or ``'ignore'``.
+These prevent the normal exception that occurs if a time conversion falls outside the bounds of available (local) IERS data.
+     **WARNING**: only use this option if your application does not need full accuracy time conversions.

  * Make an Astropy config file (see :ref:`astropy_config`) that sets ``astropy.utils.iers.conf.auto_download = False`` so that the worker jobs will